CTHRU/Hitrava/README.md

 ## How to use the Huawei TCX Converter
 You need [`python 3`](https://www.python.org/downloads/) to use this tool.

+Download the [Huawei TCX Converter](https://raw.githubusercontent.com/aricooperdavis/Huawei-TCX-Converter/master/Huawei_TCX_Converter.py) and save it as a Python script in the same folder as your HiTrack file.

 The tool is run on the command line by passing it the name of your file as a command line argument.
 Other command line arguments:
 * `-v` - validate the final TCX file in order to check that the conversion has worked (requires [xmlschema](https://pypi.org/project/xmlschema/) and an internet connection to download the TCX schema to check against)